 Boasting a startlingly beautiful Indian Ocean coastline studded with tranquil islands and historic towns, Mozambique is one of Africa’s most beguiling destinations.
-Go on a game walk in Niassa Reserve, watch traditional silversmiths on Ibo or snorkel among colourful reef fish at Bazaruto.
-Explore the vibrant markets of Maputo, a coastal capital buzzing with Afro-Mediterranean flair – or just chill out on a swathe of pristine, deserted beach.
+Whether you want to go on a game walk in Niassa Reserve, snorkel among colourful reef fish at Bazaruto, or explore the vibrant markets of Maputo, there’s something for everyone.

 Beaches, beaches, and more beaches

 White sand, sparkling turquoise waters, and palms fronds swaying in a tropical sea breeze.
 Beaches, in a nutshell, are what tourism to Mozambique is all about.
 Fringed by some 2,500km of lush Indian Ocean coastline, not to mention dozens of beautiful offshore islands, Mozambique has little competition when it comes to the accolade of Africa’s ultimate beach destination.